hackerudro/temprud/README.md

 | Direction? | `price.trend()` → `"increasing"` / `"decreasing"` / `"stable"` |
 | Previous value? | `price.rollback(1)` |

-No separate logging layer — the variable *is* the history.
+No separate logging layer, the variable *is* the history.

 ---